 PE lessons are enriched through the Daily Mile across the whole school and numerous extra-curricular clubs for all ages that include football, netball, dance, tag rugby, cricket, hockey, running and yoga.
 All children have the opportunity to join a wide range of clubs in order to learn new skills and develop a wide range of transferable lifetime skills.

-Our curriculum of 2 hours of stimulating activity per week, has an advantageous impact on their wellbeing.
-Children learn about the impact and importance of healthy body, healthy mind.
-PE lessons will give children a platform and concrete understanding of how sport and exercise can and should be sustained throughout their lives.
+Our curriculum of 2 hours of stimulating activity per week, has an advantageous impact on wellbeing.
+Children learn about the impact and importance of 'healthy body, healthy mind'.
+PE lessons give children a platform and concrete understanding of how sport and exercise can and should be sustained throughout their lives.
 Children are motivated to employ these underpinning skills in an independent and effective way in order to live a happy and healthy life.

 We are incredibly fortunate to employ a specialist PE HLTA, who gives his time and energy in many ways including extra-curricular clubs and sporting fixtures.
 Over the years, our sports teams have achieved success in many different areas, not only developing competition skills but also leadership and organisation skills.